CarperAI/cheese/README.md

 python -m examples.test_gradio_api
 ```

-# Custom tasks in Grad.io
+# Custom tasks in Gradio
 Making new tasks with a gradio frontend in CHEESE is very simple!
 You will have to define subclasses for:
 backend.data.BatchElement (a dataclass)
 backend.pipeline.Pipeline